 Sarah is currently a third-year PhD student at School of Creative Media, City University of Hong Kong.
 Her project examines illustrated botanical books produced in Ming China, focusing in particular on the production and dissemination of knowledge on famine foods, their ecological implications, and connections with contemporary practices.

 Michael is an artist/designer, urban farmer, and lecturer.
 He grew up in London, and moved to Hong Kong in 2009 to complete a Master of Design at Hong Kong Polytechnic University.
 His projects range from collective urban agriculture such as The HK FARMers’ Almanac 2014-2015 to Pangkerchief, a collection of objects produced by Pang Jai fabric market in Sham Shui Po.
 He teaches social practice at Hong Kong Baptist University.
 His website is studioleung.com.

-Michael is currently in the second year of his PhD research at School of Creative Media, City University of Hong Kong.
-He is working on Insurrectionary Agricultural Milieux, rhizomatic forms of agriculture as local response to global biopolitics and neoliberalism.
-This spring he is conducting fieldwork in Europe, visiting territorial struggles and communities in preparation for his thesis novel.
+Michael is currently in the third year of his PhD research at School of Creative Media, City University of Hong Kong.
+His research focuses on Insurrectionary Agricultural Milieux, rhizomatic forms of agriculture as local response to global biopolitics and neoliberalism.
+He is currently working on publishing his field notes and will do a sharing in Hong Kong this November.

 Olga’s research interests include biotechnological art, posthumanism, new materialism, digital art and biomedia.

 Ji Yun is an artist and researcher.
 She holds an MFA in Creative Media from School of Creative Media, City University of Hong Kong, and a BA in broadcasting from School of Film, TV & Multimedia, Korea National University of Arts.
 As a multimedia artist, she works with film, video, installation, photography, and performance.
 Her works have been exhibited in Seoul, Hong Kong, and Zurich.